 Reeva Steenkamp was a South African model and paralegal.
 On Valentine’s Day 2013, Steenkamp was killed by her boyfriend Oscar Pistorius, who said that he believed she was an intruder hiding in the bathroom.
-Their story is the subject of the new Lifetime movie Oscar Pistorius: Blade Runner Killer that is set to premiere on Lifetime at 8 p.m.
-EST on November 11.
+Tonight on Dateline NBC, correspondents take a look deeper into the shooting that left Steenkamp dead.

 Here’s what you need to know about Steenkamp’s Family:

-1. Steenkamp’s Parents Do Not Believe Her Death Was an Accident
+1. Reeva Steenkamp’s Parents Do Not Believe Her Death Was an Accident

-Steenkamp had only been dating Pistorius for a few months when her murder took place.
-She had not had the time to introduce her new boyfriend to her family.
+Reeva Steenkamp had only been dating Pistorius for a few months when she was shot.
+She had not yet had the time to introduce her new boyfriend to her family.

 “She described exactly how she felt and that he wasn’t treating her properly,” June Steenkamp told Telegraph after Pistorius’ sentencing.
 “He was always irritable with her and snapped quickly, so that’s why we feel that it is not actually what happened.

 Steenkamp’s father Barry had similar feelings about the murder of his daughter, but says that he accepted the court’s decision to charge Pistorius with culpable homicide under a South African law that could cause Pistorius to serve only 10 months in prison.
 When asked about the prison sentence, Barry Steenkamp responded that he’d accept the decision:

 We have gone along with the judge and her decision.
 Only Oscar knows whether that sentence is acceptable to him, I’ve got my feelings about the whole thing but we do accept what the judge handed down.